Probability of precipitation

 Probability of precipitation (PoP) is a commonly used term referring to the likelihood of precipitation falling in a particular area over a defined period of time, which is commonly a day, half day, or hour.

 The PoP measure is meaningless unless it is associated with an interval of time.
 Forecasts commonly use PoP defined over 12-hour periods (PoP12), though 6-hour periods (PoP6) and other measures are also published.
 A "daytime" PoP12 means from 6 am to 6 pm.

-Probabilities are often calculated by ensemble forecasting and represents the number of simulations that show rain occurred.
+Probabilities are often calculated by ensemble forecasting and represent the number of simulations that show rain occurred.

 PoPs are generally not statistically independent.
 A good example of an event that has a strongly dependent hour-to-hour PoP is a hurricane.
 In that case, there may be a 1 in 5 chance of the hurricane hitting a given stretch of coast, but if it does arrive there will be rain for several hours, with the effect that a one-hour PoP for the same region and period would be similar: about 1 in 5.
 Localized thunderstorms may be less dependent, with the effect that the one-hour PoPs may be somewhat less than the one-day PoP.